ethpandaops/xatu-sidecar/README.md

 A lightweight Go library for streaming Ethereum beacon chain events from consensus clients to external observability systems.

-- FFI-compatible shared library for embedding in Ethereum clients
+- FFI-compatible shared library for embedding in Ethereum clients (Linux only)
 - Batched event processing for efficient data transmission
 - Support for all major beacon chain gossipsub events
 - Compatible with Xatu data collection infrastructure